joelwking/f5toolkit/README.md

 The installation and execution steps assume that [GitShell] (https://desktop.github.com/), [Vagrant] (https://www.vagrantup.com/) and [Oracle VM VirtualBox] (https://www.virtualbox.org/) are installed.
 The documentation steps are shown on a Windows 7 laptop.

 ## Installation
 Create a directory, enter it, and download the Vagrantfile.
+If curl is not installed you can edit the file on your local machine and cut and paste the commands into the Vagrantfile.
 ```
 C:\Users\kingjoe\Documents\WWT\projects\Vagrant>